rosettatype/design-regression/_posts/2021-02-05-elements-of-multi-script-typography-part-1.md

 ## From languages to scripts

 <aside>
-<p><strong>4:</strong> Languages use different <em>writing systems</em> to map linguistic units (letters, syllables, words) to their graphic representations in a particular script, e.g. alphabet, syllabic alphabet.
+<p><span class="sidenotemark">4</span> Languages use different <em>writing systems</em> to map linguistic units (letters, syllables, words) to their graphic representations in a particular script, e.g. alphabet, syllabic alphabet.
 Thus, a script can be seen as an instance of the more general writing system (Coulmas, 1989 & 1996).
 For example, English uses the Latin script as an alphabetic system, the Hindi language uses the Devanagari script as a syllabic system, and the Chinese language uses the Chinese script as an ideographic system.
 Note that some linguists and designers use the terms writing system and script interchangeably (Daniels & Bright, 1996).</p>
 </aside>

 The term *script* as it is used here refers to a graphic system designed to represent a language (Coulmas, 1989 & 1996).
 It is a collection of graphic signs that correspond to linguistic units such as letters, syllables, or words, and the rules regarding the way these should be combined.<span class="sidenotemark">4</span>